Administrator I Course Offerings

 When should I finish my coursework in order to apply for the internship?

 The internship course is only offered in the Fall and Spring semesters.
+The Fall Internship generally starts in late September and the Spring Internship Generally starts in Late January.
 There is an application process with a deadline and all five prerequisite courses must be complete prior to applying.
 Deadline and application information is updated on this page per semester when available.

 Fall internship – Applications are due in early September.
 Complete coursework no later than the end of July.
 In general the second online session in the summer will not end in time for a fall internship application.